josefandersson/userscripts/youtube-slightly-better/README.md

 # YouTube Slightly Better

 A bitter attempt at making the YouTube experience better.
 This script adds a few extra features that I've seen no other "YouTube enhancement" scripts add.
 Each feature can be toggled in the settings.

-All available features:
+## Features

 | Feature | Description | Key bindings | Enabled by default |
 | --- | --- | :---: | :---: |
 | Playback Rate | Way faster method of changing playback rate and with better precision (default 5% steps). | a, s, d | yes |